strubell/11-767/labs/02_quantization.md

 2. Static Quantization

 Values in our models will be quantized from `float32` to `float16` and `qint8`.
 Additionally, all results will be reported both for SST-2 and MNIST.
+Due to hardware differences, several of the results in this lab are unlikely to directly transfer to other people's settings.

 Hardware
 ----